wesbos/es6-articles/06 - Arrow Functions Introduction.md

 ES6 has introduced arrow functions which have three main benefits.
-First, they have a _concise_ syntax.
-Secondly, they have _implicit returns_, which allows us to write these nifty one-liners.
+First, they have a _concise syntax_.
+Secondly, they have _implicit returns_, which allows us to write nifty one-liners.

 Thirdly, _they don't rebind the value of **this**_ when you use a arrow function inside of another function, which is really helpful for when you're doing things like click handlers and whatnot.

-We're going to take a look at a whole bunch of examples as well as we're going to be using arrow functions all over the place in the [ES6.io course](https://ES6.io).
+We're going to take a look at a whole bunch of examples, and we're going to be using arrow functions all over the place in the [ES6.io course](https://ES6.io).

 I've got an array of names: